tuyendq/lthwhtml5/README.md

-# lthwhtml5
-Learn HTML5 the Hard Way
+# Learn the Hard Way - HTML5
+> Compose your blog post in HTML
+> Memorize commonly used encoded characters